 To use these tools, the hosting server must be configured with a relational data store.

-Perform big data analytics in Map Viewer or Insights for ArcGIS
+Perform big data analytics in Map Viewer Classic or ArcGIS Insights

 Big data analytics tools also create feature layers as output, which require a hosting server to run the underlying services.